Nayni/fluse/website/docs/api-fluse.md

   }
  }) => {
   fixture,
-  combine,
-  execute
+  scenario
 };
 ```

 - `options`: additional options for Fluse
-  - `plugins`: a record of plugins to use, the key will define what is available on the [context](./plugin-introduction.md).
+  - `plugins`: a record of plugins to use, the key will define what is available on the [context](./plugins-introduction.md).

 ## Example